 Conclusion & Recommendations

 For small businesses, the choice between native and cross-platform app development depends on budget, app complexity, and long-term goals.
-If performance, UI, and hardware integration are your priorities, choose native development.
-However, if cost efficiency and faster deployment are more critical, cross-platform development is the better option.
+If your priorities are performance, UI, and hardware integration, choose native development.
+However, cross-platform development is a better option if cost efficiency and faster deployment are more critical.

 Now, think of your app as a restaurant.
 If you’re serving gourmet meals (premium apps), you’ll want a custom kitchen (native development).
 But if you’re running a food truck (quick deployment), a versatile setup (cross-platform development) will serve you best.